Dashboard Pack - IT Security Controls Audit Dashboard

 Application Controls (application level system admins)

 DB controls (Database level controls)

 How do I import and configure this dashboard?

 Ensure you're using Dashboard Server v5.3 or above.

 Create a PowerShell profile in Dashboard Server with the following settings:

-Note: The name is case-sensitive and must be entered exactly as given here for the tiles to recognise the profile automatically.
+Note: The name is case-sensitive and must be entered exactly as given here for the tiles to recognize the profile automatically.
 If you name it differently, you will need to select the profile manually for each tile on the dashboard.

 Description (optional) IT Audit profile Script

 Copy and paste the contents of the PowerShell script below.